Optical Bandpass Filters

 Choose from a large range of existing bandpass filters

-Narrow band, Broad band, Laserline, TopPride™ – or get your own custom design made
+Narrow bandpass, Broad bandpass, Laserline, TopPride™ – or get your own custom design made

 Delta Optical Thin Film manufactures Bandpass Filters using either Plasma Assisted Evaporation Technology or Magnetron Sputtering Technology, depending on our customers’ requirements.
-On this web site you can find examples of Bandpass Filters we have already designed and manufacured.
+On this web site you can find examples of optical Bandpass Filters we have already designed and manufactured.

 The data sheets show actual measurements (not design curves) with typical transmission curves for unpolarized light and an AOI=0°.